-(c) on the person's resignation from the appointment, or
+(a) on the revocation by the authority of the appointment,

+(b) in a case where the appointment is for a specified period, on the expiration of the period,

-- (d) in a case where the person is an employee of the authority- - (i) on the resignation of the person as an employee of the authority, or - (ii) on the termination of the person's employment with the authority for any other reason. - 73.-(1) Every authorised officer appointed by a State competent Warrant of authority shall be furnished with a warrant of appointment as an appointment. authorised officer by the State competent authority. - (2) In the course of performing the functions of an authorised officer under this Chapter, the officer shall, if requested to do so by any person affected, produce the officer's warrant of appointment for inspection. - 74.-An authorised officer may exercise powers as an authorised Powers may only be officer under this Chapter only for the purpose of assisting the State exercised for competent authority that appointed the authorised officer in the performance of the authority's functions under this Part.
+- (c) on the person's resignation from the appointment, or - (d) in a case where the person is an employee of the authority- - (i) on the resignation of the person as an employee of the authority, or - (ii) on the termination of the person's employment with the authority for any other reason.

-competent authority.
+73.-(1) Every authorised officer appointed by a State competent Warrant of authority shall be furnished with a warrant of appointment as an appointment.
+10 authorised officer by the State competent authority.

+(2) In the course of performing the functions of an authorised officer under this Chapter, the officer shall, if requested to do so by any person affected, produce the officer's warrant of appointment for inspection.

+15 74.-An authorised officer may exercise powers as an authorised Powers may only be officer under this Chapter only for the purpose of assisting the State exercised for competent authority that appointed the authorised officer in the per-assisting State competent formance of the authority's functions under this Part.